Home-buying 101: who to turn to when you’re looking to buy a home

 That’s because mortgage agents can offer the kind of insight into the home buying process that no amount of Googling can provide.

-Educators Agent-Regional Director, Chris Knoch explains.
+Educators Mortgage Agent Level 1 – Regional Director, Lending Services, Chris Knoch explains.

 “From strategies to maximize your down payment, to insight into how the size of that down payment impacts mortgage programs and interest rate options—when you reach out to an Educators mortgage agent, you’re getting the complete home-buying picture,” says Chris.
 “It’s the kind of advice not typically common from someone who’s only trained to offer mortgage rates through one company or financial institution.”